Table of content:

 5 easy steps to approach XAT Decision Making questions -By Avik Pramanick, 99.046 percentile, DoMS IIT Roorkee

-Meet Avik Pramanick, who with his strategy and consistent efforts made it to the league of toppers.
-He scored 99.965 percentile in XAT Decision Making section and was among the top 30 candidates in this section.
-He attained an overall percentile of 99.046 in XAT 2018 and is now an alum of DoMS IIT Roorkee.
+Meet Avik Pramanick, who, with his strategy and consistent efforts, made it to the league of toppers.
+He scored in the 99.965th percentile in the XAT Decision Making section and was among the top 30 candidates in this section.
+He attained an overall percentile of 99.046 in XAT 2018 and is now an alumnus of DoMS IIT Roorkee.
 With his passion for guiding MBA and other competitive exams' aspirants, here he is to discuss how he approached the XAT Decision-Making questions with accuracy.

-Xavier Aptitude Test (XAT) is a management entrance exam conducted by Xavier Labour Relation Institute (XLRI), Jamshedpur for the admission in Xavier management schools, especially in XLRI Jamshedpur.
+Xavier Aptitude Test (XAT) is a management entrance exam conducted by Xavier Labour Relation Institute (XLRI), Jamshedpur, for admission to Xavier management schools, especially in XLRI Jamshedpur.
 The XAT score is also accepted by other top-notch B-Schools in India.
 XAT is undoubtedly considered one of the toughest MBA exams in India.

-Decision Making is an exclusive section of XAT which comprises 21 questions.
+Decision-making is an exclusive section of XAT that comprises 21 questions.
 It tests the candidate’s ability to find the most suitable solution and make a quick decision on the given situation.
-It appeals to the candidates from behavioral, management, emotional, and ethical perspective.
+It appeals to the candidates from behavioral, management, emotional, and ethical perspectives.
 It challenges your logic and ethics while making the decision.
-This section will not only help you to crack the exam but also aid you to solve real-life problems after MBA.
+This section will not only help you to crack the exam but also aid you in solving real-life problems after an MBA.

 There are a few rules that one needs to keep in mind before approaching this section: